AmitKapilaCodeIns/tennis-club/README.md

 #### Defensive design

--   rel="noopener" prevent the browser from open the page on the same process as the other page, preventing the linking page to be spoofed by evil JavaScript on the destination page.
+-   rel="noopener" prevents the browser from opening the page on the same process as the other page, preventing the linking page from being spoofed by evil JavaScript on the destination page.

 ```
      <!-- Footer / contact -->